italia/eudi-wallet-it-docs/docs/en/revocation-lists.rst

     - **Description**
     - **Reference**
   * - **alg**
     - Algorithm used to verify the cryptographic signature of the Revocation Assertion.
-Revocation Assertion that do not need to be signed SHOULD set the `alg` value to `none` in according with `OAUTH-STATUS-ASSERTION`_ draft 02.
+Revocation Assertion that do not need to be signed SHOULD set the `alg` value to `none` in according with `OAUTH-STATUS-ASSERTION`_.
     - `[OIDC4VCI.
 Draft 13] <https://openid.bitbucket.io/connect/openid-4-verifiable-credential-issuance-1_0.html>`_, [:rfc:`7515`], [:rfc:`7517`].
   * -  **typ**
     - It MUST be set to `revocation-assertion-response+jwt` when JWT format is used.